jrsathya/jrsathya/README.md

 ## 📚 Learning Journey

 I am constantly expanding my skill set to stay ahead in the ever-evolving tech landscape.
 Currently, I am learning:
-- **Python**: To enhance my data analysis and automation capabilities.
 - **SAP CPI**: To explore integration opportunities in the SAP ecosystem.

 ---